gonzal15/gonzal15.github.io/readme.md

 ```
 index.md
 ```
 Recall from step 4 of the instructions that there is the section of the file that was referred to as the "front matter", identified with three dashes above and below.
-If you created a heading at the top of your resume with your name, delete this.
+If you created a heading at the beginning of your resume with your name, delete this.
 In the front matter, add a new line within the dashes with:
 ```
 title: [your name]
 ```